abacus-gene/paml/examples/MouseLemurs/README2.txt

 RateDist.txt, which contains a distance matrix for each locus, with the distance calculated as the difference between two rates.
 You can use an algorithm such as UPGMA to cluster the rates into groups (clades) to help with the classification.
-This is how I did figure 5b and constructed the 4-rate manual (4RM) model.
+I used the neighbor program in J. Felsenstein's phylip package to do this (figure 5b and the 4-rate manual (4RM) model in Yang 2004).

 (E)  Notes

+ 1. The example control files are baseml2.ctl, aaml2.ctl, codonml2.ctl.

+ 2. In early versions of baseml and codeml, the order of the control variables in the control files does not matter to the specification.
+Unfortunately that is not the case anymore for clock = 5 or 6.
+The variables clock and ndata should be specified in the control file before some other variables such as fix_kappa, kappa, fix_alpha, alpha etc.  See the example files baseml2.ctl and codonml2.ctl etc. included in the same folder.
+     The reason for this is that you can fix the kappa values for different genes at certain values during Step 1, and for the program to know how many kappa values to read, it needs to know the number of genes (ndata); see note 5 below.

- 1. The options are implemented in baseml for nucleotide sequences and in codeml for amino acid and codon sequences.
+ 3. The options are implemented in baseml for nucleotide sequences and in codeml for amino acid and codon sequences.

- 2. Only rooted binary trees are accepted in the tree file.
+ 4. Only rooted binary trees are accepted in the tree file.

- 3. If the model involves substitution parameters such as kappa, alpha, you can estimate them in Step 1 of the algorithm and then use them as fixed constants in Step 3.
+ 5. Estimating and fixing substitution parameters in step 1.
+If the model involves substitution parameters such as kappa, alpha, you can run the program multiple times to guarantee getting correct estimates for them Step 1 of the algorithm and then use them as fixed constants in both Step 1 (when you rerun the program) and Step 3.
 (Step 2 does not use a substitution model and so those parameters are irrelevant.)
 Step 1 in the clock = 6 model always uses the algorithm of iterating one branch at a time, and may be problematic if the gamma shape parameter (for rate variation among sites) is estimated at the same time.
-Note that the calculation in step 1 is just the old clock = 0 analysis and is in older versions of the programs.
-     Thus you can use clock = 0 method = 0 to try and estimate the substitution parameters and then fix them when you run clock = 6.
-     You fix the parameters by say,
+Note that the calculation in step 1 is just the old clock = 0 analysis and is in older versions of the programs, if the coccrect tree files are supplied for each locus.
+In that case you can use clock = 0 method = 0 to try and estimate the substitution parameters and then fix them when you run clock = 6.
+If you have different numbers of species at different loci, the tree for each locus is different and it would be awkward to use clock = 0 to complete step 1.
+In that case you can use clock = 6 so that the correct trees are extracted and used for each locus, but you run the algorithms multiple times to make sure the correct MLEs are obtained.
+Either way, when step 1 is successful, you can fix the parameters in the control file, by say,

                   data = 3
              fix_alpha = 1